KevinFlanagan7/PP4-booking-system/README.md

 ### Structure

-I have built the website with a mobile first mindset using the iphone 6 (375px) as the smallest screen size for styling to look good on.
+I have built the website with a mobile first mindset using the Galaxy S5 (360px) as the smallest screen size for styling to look good on.
 The screen size breakpoints that I will be using are from [Bootstrap breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/).

 | Screen Size | Breakpoint |
 | ----------- | ---------- |